scttfrdmn/pctl/docs/SEED_STRATEGY.md

 ## Success Metrics

-- ✅ 25-30 templates covering 8 major categories
+- ✅ 25-30 seeds covering 8 major categories
-- ✅ Each template tested with `pctl create` (dry run minimum)
+- ✅ Each seed tested with `petal create` (dry run minimum)
-- ✅ Documentation for each template
+- ✅ Documentation for each seed
-- ✅ Template library README with decision tree
+- ✅ Seed library README with decision tree
 - ✅ Cross-reference with persona use cases

 ---

-## Post-v1.0.0 Template Enhancements
+## Post-v1.0.0 Seed Enhancements

-Ideas for future template features:
+Ideas for future seed features:
-- Template variants (small/medium/large scale)
+- Seed variants (small/medium/large scale)
-- Industry-specific templates (pharma, finance, energy)
+- Industry-specific seeds (pharma, finance, energy)
-- Container-based templates
+- Container-based seeds
-- PCS-compatible templates (v2.0)
+- PCS-compatible seeds (v2.0)
-- Community-contributed templates
+- Community-contributed seeds

 ---

 ## Notes

 - Focus on **AWS Spack buildcache compatibility** - prefer packages with binary builds
-- Include **cost estimates** in template comments
+- Include **cost estimates** in seed comments
 - Provide **scaling guidance** (when to use spot, when to use on-demand)
 - Link to **persona walkthroughs** where applicable
-- Test templates with AMI building to ensure software installs correctly
+- Test seeds with AMI building to ensure software installs correctly